Seven things to know about Ramadan

 5. Studying the Quran and praying are extra important.
 Throughout the year, Muslims pray five times every day.
 During the holiest month of the year, Muslims are expected to become even closer with God through extra prayers and the reading of the Quran.
 The tarawih are special prayers held each night during Ramadan in most mosques around the world, involving the reading of long portions of the Quran.
 Many Muslims seek to read the entire Quran, which comprises 30 sections, during the month of Ramadan.

 6. The month of fasting ends with a big celebration.
 Eid al-Fitr (“Feast of breaking the fast”) is the celebration of the end of Ramadan, and occurs at sunset on the night when a crescent moon can first be seen.
-In America, this will be the night of April 21, 2023.
+In America, Eid will begin on March 29, 2025, and conclude on March 30.
 This is one of the biggest annual celebrations of the Islamic world, typically involving prayers and sermons during the day, followed by large family and community gatherings after sunset.
 With the obligation to fast lifted, it is a time to eat, drink and be merry!

 7. Charity is one of the most important aspects of Ramadan.
 In addition to fasting and prayer, donating to those in need is one of the core values of Ramadan.
 Zakat, the giving of a certain percentage of one’s income to the poor, is an obligation for all Muslims who have the ability to give.
 Many people choose to give during Ramadan, when generosity to the needy is thought to have an even more positive effect on one’s soul.